-- 1. Reporting immediate concerns, where the child, young person or vulnerable adult is considered to be at imminent risk of harm to the police by dialling 999. - Reporting urgent concerns, including concerns relating to Prevent Duty, immediately to Ealing's Children and Young People's Integrated Response Service (ECIRS) : Tel: (020) 8825 8000 - 3.
+- 1. Reporting immediate concerns, where the child, young person or vulnerable adult is considered to be at imminent risk of harm to the police by dialling 999. - Reporting urgent concerns, including concerns relating to Prevent Duty, immediately to Ealing's Children and Young People's Integrated Response Service (ECIRS): Tel: (020) 8825 8000 - 3.
 Following up your telephone contact with ECIRS in writing.
 Information can be sent securely via Egress Email: ecirs@ealing.gov.uk.
-If you cannot initiate an Egress email please ask the ECIRS worker to send you a secure email that you can reply to with your attachments. - Taking advice from the local authority Child Protection Advisors or ECIRS professional consultation line, if unsure whether to make a referral, Child Protection Admin: Tel: 020 8825 8930 (CPA) or ECIRS consultation line 0208825 5236 - 5.
-Following the completion of reporting your concerns please notify Isha Dhody Children's Centre Strategic Lead in their absence Sally Osmond Children's Centre Lead and Childcare Manager for Children in Need - 6.
+If you cannot initiate an Egress email please ask the ECIRS worker to send you a secure email that you can reply to with your attachments. - Taking advice from the local authority Child Protection Advisors or ECIRS professional consultation line, if unsure whether to make a referral, Child Protection Admin: Tel: 020 8825 8930 (CPA) or ECIRS consultation line 0208825 5236 - Following the completion of reporting your concerns please notify Isha Dhody Children's Centre Strategic Lead in their absence Sally Osmond Children's Centre Lead and Childcare Manager for Children in Need - 6.
 Discussing concerns with parents, before making referral unless there is a risk of further harm to the child or young person. - 7.
-All allegations made against staff, volunteers, young people or trustees must be reported: - a.
-To the Designated Officer (LADO) Natalie Cernuda Tel: 07890940241 Email: cernudan@ealing.gov.uk and ASV@ealing.gov.uk immediately or a nominated person in her absence will support the DSL in following through appropriate procedures and actions.
-Follow point 5 above.
+All allegations made against staff, volunteers, young people or trustees must be reported:

-- b.
+- person in her absence will support the DSL in following through appropriate procedures and actions.
+Follow point 5 above. - b.
 Follow guidance on notifying OFSTED - c.
 And if the allegation is against the head/manager/proprietor this must be reported immediately to the LADO as above - 8.
 Ensuring information is recorded and appropriate records maintained and stored securely - 9.
 Ensuring records and information are shared with appropriate professionals, in line with information sharing policy. - 10.
 Managing the monitoring of attendance, development and wellbeing of Children and Young People subject to Child Protection or Children and Young People in Need plans. - 11.
 EASE's NSPs will provide supervision and guidance to staff working with Children and Young People subject to Child Protection or Children and Young People in Need plans - 12.
 Ensuring that the EASE children, young people and vulnerable adults safeguarding and protecting policies and procedures for safeguarding are known and adhered to by colleagues. - 13.
 Identifying and addressing deficiencies in the internal safeguarding procedures as they arise and ensuring that procedures are reviewed if required. - 14.
 Ensuring the appropriate person attends and contributes to case conferences and core group meetings using the strengthening families case conference report format (appendices)